 - i.
 States may take different approaches for rate setting for MLTSS.
 The two most common approaches are to structure the rate cells: - a. by health care status and the level of need of the beneficiaries ("blended"); or - b. by the long-term care setting that the beneficiary uses ("non-blended").

-C. Appropriate Documentation Documentation Reference Certification #1 Certification #2 Certification #3 & #4 The rate certification and supporting documentation • N/A • • for MLTSS programs, or for programs that include MLTSS as part of the covered benefits must also specifically address the following considerations:
+C. Appropriate Documentation Documentation Reference Certification #1 Certification #2 Certification #3 i.
+The rate certification and supporting documentation • N/A • •